akhealth/EIS-Modernization/procurement-docs-search/Statement-of-Work.md

 ##### 5.9.2 Period of Performance (POP) (WILL BE UPDATED)

-The period performance for this contract is delivery of the final product *[TBD]* calendar days after the award.
+The period of performance for this contract is delivery of the final product *[TBD]* calendar days after the award.

 ##### 5.9.3 Place and Hours of Performance (UPDATE WITH AK SPECIFICS)